JoeNyland/joenyland.github.io/_posts/2016-04-14-careful-with-your-git-remote-config.md

 {% endhighlight %}

-I like keeping my branches tidy on the projects I work on and the more developers that are working on a project, the more branches are getting created, merged and delted all the time.
+I like keeping my branches tidy on the projects I work on and the more developers that are working on a project, the more branches are getting created, merged and deleted all the time.
 The above Git config means that every time you fetch, Git will prune remote branches automatically, just like it would if you used `git fetch --prune`.
 This worked great and I thought I was being clever! :bowtie: